FelixSchwarz/mailqueue-runner/README.md

 The default configuration shown above tries to send messages via SMTP if possible and only serialize the data to persistent storage (filesystem) when the SMTP delivery failed.
 That approach is usually a good compromise between performance (serializing to disk is slow) while ensuring that messages will be sent eventually.

 However sometimes it is really important that you never loose a single message even if mailqueue-runner has a bug and crashes directly after trying to send the message with SMTP.
-To mitigate this risk you can use mailqueue-runner to store the message persistently before even trying to send it via SMTP:
+To mitigate this risk you can store the message persistently before even trying to send it via SMTP:

 ```python
 from schwarz.mailqueue import enqueue_message, MessageHandler